adartalmdrstalhdhky-max/Adlk-education-app/ROADMAP.md

-# 📅 Adlik Core — Development Roadmap
+# 📅 Adlk Core — Development Roadmap

 This document defines the **step-by-step technical roadmap** for the Adlik Smart School System.
 It reflects the **current real implementation status** of the GitHub repository.